Chatbots are replacing mobile apps as the key growth area for developers.

 Finally, make sure you establish a platform for your message.
 This can be a Facebook page, a very simple website, or both.
 The reason a platform is important is that it will help you build your following, even prior to your chatbot launch.

 I recommend establishing your own platform on your own site, and using other outlets as a way to get your message out and drive people to your own site.

-And once your app is live, you will use this website to highlight the app in your own way, well beyond what is shown from any App Store.
-In fact, this website will help drive users to the app download page, so a few hours getting this in place now will be time well spent.
+And once your chatbot is live, you will use this website to highlight the bot in your own way, well beyond what is shown on the messaging platform.

 Don’t worry about making the website perfect and spending a bunch of money on it when getting started.
 There’s absolutely no need.
 Just follow these steps, all of which are simple and inexpensive: